How to Treat Ear Infections

 What you need to know about problems and infections of the ears

-Ear infections are more serious if they are internal, and less serious if they are external.
-Without proper treatment, an ear infection can lead to loss of hearing (partial or total), dizziness, and trouble with activities involving hearing and balance.
+Ear infections are more serious if they are internal and less serious if they are external.
+However, without proper treatment, an ear infection can lead to loss of hearing (partial or total), dizziness, and trouble with activities involving hearing and balance.

 - Otitis externa or outer ear infection is characterized by discharge, pain, redness, and temporary hearing loss; it is generally caused by bacteria and to a lesser extent, by fungi and viruses.

-- Otitis interna or inner ear infection can produce symptoms such as nausea, dizziness, vomiting and loss of balance.
-It happens when the inner most part of the ear becomes inflamed.
-It is not very common, but the symptoms are intense.
+- Otitis interna or inner ear infection can produce symptoms such as nausea, dizziness, vomiting and, loss of balance.
+It happens when the innermost part of the ear becomes inflamed.
+Although it is not very common, the symptoms can be very intense.

 Popular remedies for ear infections

 - Fill a hot water bottle (the insulated kind from the drug store) with hot water and cover with a towel or cloth and hold over the affected ear.
-The heat acts as pain reliever; it also increases blood flow to the area to help combat the infection.
+The heat acts as a pain reliever.
+Also, it increases blood flow to the area to help combat the infection.

-- Mash a handful of basil leaves with a handful of plantain leaves, heat until thoroughly warmed and place as a poultice on the affected ear.
+- Mash a handful of basil leaves with a handful of plantain leaves.
+Next, heat until thoroughly warmed and place as a poultice on the affected ear.

 - Warm half a tablespoon of olive oil and soak with a cotton ball.
 Place the cotton ball in the entrance of the ear and let sit for one hour.

 - Slice and crush one onion.
 Place in a cloth and heat in the microwave.
-Apply as a compress to the affected ear.
+Finally, apply as a compress to the affected ear.

 - Warm a tablespoon of extra virgin olive oil with a clove of crushed garlic.
 When warmed, soak a cotton ball in the oil and place into the entrance of the affected ear.